brendandobbs/kymaproductservice/README.md

 ![Diagram](./productservice.png)

+The Product Microservice could easily be integrated into a storefront such as Spartacus to improve overall scalability by offloading the requests for Products to the microservice.
+We can use the autoscaling features in Kubernetes to be able to dynamically respond to increases in traffic.

 ## Setup

 All ServiceInstances and ServiceBindings are created with yaml files however Redis instance needs to provisioned before the ServiceBinding and ServiceBindingUsage is created.